Rishi: In Hindu texts

 In the Vedas, the word denotes an inspired poet of Vedic hymns.
 In particular, Ṛṣi refers to the authors of the hymns of the Rigveda.
 Some of the earliest lists of Rishi are found in Jaiminiya Brahmana verse 2.218 and Brihadaranyaka Upanishad verse 2.2.4.

 Post-Vedic tradition regards the Rishis as "sages" or saints, constituting a peculiar class of divine human beings in the early mythical system, as distinct from Asuras, Devas and mortal men.
 Swami Vivekananda described "Rishi"s as Mantra-drashtas or "the seers of thought".
 He told— "The truth came to the Rishis of India — the Mantra-drashtâs, the seers of thought — and will come to all Rishis in the future, not to talkers, not to book-swallowers, not to scholars, not to philologists, but to seers of thought."

-The notable female rishikas who contributed to the composition of the Vedic scriptures are:

-The Rig Veda mentions Romasha, Lopamudra, Apala, Kadru, Visvavara, Ghosha, Juhu, Vagambhrini, Paulomi, Yami, Indrani, Savitri and Devayani.
+The Rig Veda mentions female rishikas such as Romasha, Lopamudra, Apala, Kadru, Visvavara, Ghosha, Juhu, Vagambhrini, Paulomi, Yami, Indrani, Savitri and Devayani.
 The Sama Veda adds Nodha, Akrishtabhasha, Sikatanivavari and Gaupayana.

 In Mahabharata 12, on the other hand, there is the post-Vedic list of Marīci, Atri, Angiras, Pulaha, Kratu, Pulastya and Vashista.
 The Mahābhārata list explicitly refers to the saptarshis of the first manvantara and not to those of the present manvantara.
 Each manvantara had a unique set of saptarshi.
 In Harivamsha 417ff, the names of the Rishis of each manvantara are enumerated.

 In addition to the Saptarṣi, there are other classifications of sages.
 In descending order of precedence, they are Brahmarshi, Maharshi, Rajarshi.
 Devarṣi, Paramrṣi, Shrutarṣi and Kāndarṣi are added in Manusmriti iv-94 and xi-236 and in two dramas of Kālidasa.

 The Chaturvarga-Chintāmani of Hemādri puts 'riṣi' at the seventh place in the eightfold division of Brāhmanas.
 Amarakosha (the famous Sanskrit synonym lexicon compiled by Amarasimha) mentions seven types of riṣis : Shrutarshi, Kāndarshi, Paramarshi, Maharshi, Rājarshi, Brahmarshi and Devarshi.
 Amarakosha strictly distinguishes Rishi from other types of sages, such as sanyāsi, bhikṣu, parivrājaka, tapasvi, muni, brahmachāri, yati, etc.